17 Science “Facts” That Are Actually Not True

 Myth: Humans only use 10 percent of their brains

-The idea of unlocking hidden brain power might make a compelling storyline for a movie, but it simply wouldn’t happen in real life.
+The idea of unlocking hidden brain power might make a compelling storyline for a movie, but it simply doesn’t work that way in real life.
 One fact playing into the myth is that 90 percent of brain cells are “white matter” that help neurons survive, and only ten percent is the “grey matter” of neurons in charge of thinking.
-But that white matter could never be used for brain power, so claiming 90 percent of our brain is wasted is like saying you waste peanuts when you throw out the shells.
+But that white matter could never be used for brain power, so claiming 90% of our brain is wasted is like saying you waste peanuts when you throw out the shells.
 Any fMRI scan will show you that even saying a few words lights up way more than ten percent of your brain.
-Scientists haven’t uncovered any area of the brain (much less 90 percent) that doesn’t affect thought, movement, or emotion in some capacity.
+Scientists haven’t uncovered any area of the brain (much less 90% of it!) that doesn’t affect thought, movement, or emotion in some capacity.
+Light up 100% of your brain with these amazingly difficult brain games.

 Myth: The Great Wall of China is the only man-made structure you can see from the moon